 The kings and their couriers, bishops and burgesses, artists and armies have travelled the road, which supposedly was built as a trail for chargers between Turku and Vyborg Castles.
 Later, the road was used as a postal route.
 The route went from village to village, and manor houses, farms, guest houses, taverns and inns where travellers were able to stay and dine popped up along the way.

-In Raseborg, the King’s Road runs via Tenala towards Pojo parish village when coming from Turku.
-Pojo was once an important hub with i.a. manor houses, ironworks, inns, harbours, and a lookout hill.
-From Pojo village the road continues to Fiskars Village, which today is one of the most popular tourist destinations in Raseborg.
+In Raseborg, the King’s Road runs via Tenala towards Pohja parish village when coming from Turku.
+Pohja(Swedish: Pojo) was once an important hub with i.a. manor houses, ironworks, inns, harbours, and a lookout hill.
+From Pohja village the road continues to Fiskars Village, which today is one of the most popular tourist destinations in Raseborg.

 After Pohja church, the King’s Road runs through Billnäs Village along the Svartå River.
 At Karis Kroggård the road branches off to northern and southern parts.
 The northern King’s Road passes through Svartå to Lohja and further to Siuntio, whereas the southern branch takes you to Ekenäs and Raseborg Castle Ruins, continuing to Fagervik and further to Ingå and Siuntio, where the northern and southern branches are reunited.